saoirse-defi/CI-MS3-hashboard/README.md

     * Little to no load times when the website first starts or has to complete a process.

 2. As somebody looking to advertise on this website I would like:
-    * Content that is family friendly and not provocative so our brand doesn't become tarnished.
+    * Content that is family friendly and not provocative, so our brand doesn't become tarnished.
     * Heavy user traffic in order to get our brand in front of as many eyeballs as possible.
     * Fast load times to ensure impatient users don't leave the site.